 - Both have good quality chrome electroplating that won’t peel off, crack, or chip, however the XPert model is better quality.
 The chrome of BOTH poles can get surface scratches if abused, however minor surface scratches rarely affect the feel of the chrome when dancing on it.
 The XPert model poles’ electroplating will hold up longer and resist scratching better than the Pro Quality Pole.

-- The PFD Chrome Pro Quality dance pole bag doesn’t have as quality of stitching like the X-Pole brand dance pole bags do.
+- The PFD Chrome Pro Quality dance pole comes with a portable carrying bag and the XPert Pro pole does not, you would have to buy the bag for the X Pole Pro Pole separately at an additional cost.
+Comparing the bags, the PFD pro chrome pole bag doesn’t have equal quality of stitching like the X-Pole brand dance pole bags do but both are still very good.
 However, FYI – even though the X-Pole brand dance bag is made with a little better quality, it won’t stand up to the abuse in an airport – I tried – Twice!
 I had it bungy corded together with extra padding inside the case.
 The carrying bag got destroyed and the chrome was very scratched at the end of the trip because they bag’s threads gave out and the pole slipped out during the luggage transport.
 The airport people don’t care, they just throw your things around.

 - The Pro Quality Pole has a max height of 10′ 2″ (which can be achieved with a single 500mm extension).
-The X Pole XPert model can reach heights as high as 14ft 3″ with extra extensions, ceiling mounts, and x joints.
-SIDE NOTE** While the XPert standard kit can reach up to 14ft high, it will be with TREMENDOUS FLEX (which made me uncomfortable using it).
-For this reason, we recommend (and so does X Pole) that you switch to an XPert Build-A Pole for taller ceiling heights in that range.
+The X Pole XPert model can reach heights as high as 11ft 1″ with extra extensions, ceiling mounts, and x joints.
+SIDE NOTE** If you want a pole taller than 11’1″ we recommend that you switch to an XPert Build-A Pole for taller ceiling heights in that range.

 I hope this brief summary helps your buying decision.